Our Services

 Helpful Resources

-Sleep inertia describes the prolonged grogginess and impaired cognition that can last hours after waking, often driven by factors such as sleep deprivation, irregular schedules, undiagnosed sleep disorders or medication effects.
-Your doctor evaluates sleep inertia through detailed history taking, sleep diaries, standardized questionnaires, physical exams and, if needed, sleep studies or actigraphy to identify underlying causes.
+Sleep inertia is the prolonged grogginess and impaired thinking that lingers for hours after waking.
+Common causes include sleep deprivation, irregular sleep schedules, undiagnosed sleep disorders, and medication side effects.
+Doctors diagnose sleep inertia using detailed medical history, sleep diaries, standardized questionnaires, physical exams, and—when needed—sleep studies or actigraphy to pinpoint the underlying cause.

 Understanding "Sleep Inertia": How Your Doctor Diagnoses Sleep Drunkenness